 The JungleVine® Foundation and our sister organization in Laos, the Lao JungleVine® Production Promotion Co.
 Ltd., work with indigenous Khmu artisans in Laos to promote, market, and sell their JungleVine® handicrafts all over the world.
 Our two organizations share a common mission; to connect these remote isolated tribal communities with the global marketplace.
 Our work reduces poverty in rural Laos, preserves an ancient craft, and mitigates global climate change through the promotion of JungleVine® fiber.

-In the 15 years since the project's inception, we have worked with an estimated 1,000 artisans in some 40 villages who have produced more than 50,000 pieces.
-Hand-made JungleVine® products are sold in approximately 265 boutiques in 21 countries worldwide.
+In the 16 years since the project's inception, we have worked with an estimated 1,000 artisans in some 40 villages who have produced more than 55,000 pieces.
+Hand-made JungleVine® products are sold in approximately 330 boutiques in 25 countries and territories worldwide.
 The project continues to expand to additional Khmu villages as more of the world becomes aware of the products and demand grows.

 Most often, the individual artisans tell us they spend their now cash income on rice, clothing, and school supplies for their children as transportation improvements now allow some to reach the market in the District center.
 However, the impact of Nature Bag income is readily visible when visiting Khmu villages.
 Settlements where there is not yet Nature Bag income generally have single-story homes with walls made of woven bamboo slats, thatch roofs, and bare ground floors.
 The villages whose artisans have worked with the project longest have 2-story homes, with concrete foundations, wood or concrete walls, ceramic tile floors and hardened low-maintenance roofs.